lorenzwalthert/stylermd/README.md

 `stylermd.linewidth`, i.e. `options("stylermd.linewidth", 60)`.
 It
 supports:

-  - Both adding and removing linebreaks for float text, enumerations, bullet lists (currently up to two levels of nesting).
+  - Both adding and removing line breaks for float text, nested enumerations and bullet lists.
   - Files with and without code chunks (any extension).
   - Ignoring code chunks and latex equations.
   - Files with YAML Header.